 These macroeconomic results, expressed in the gross value added structure, confirm "the significance of agricultural production in the period of transformation and transition to the market economy."
 It is indicative that in certain years and in some regions the agricultural sector generates even more of newly created value than the tourism sector.
 In the North-East and South-East regions there are the areas of Black Sea tourism concentration, which gives reason to go further in the analysis and detailed research on causes for the prevalence of value creation in the agricultural sector, especially in these regions.
 Two main factors have led to this positive economic fact.
-Active influence of the increased share of the newly created value and its predomination over other spheres of in these regions.
+Active influence of the increased share of the newly created value and its predomination over other spheres of economic activity has a larger share of people employed in agricultural sector in these regions.
 In the 1990s crisis period, agriculture acted as a social buffer.
 A large part of working age people went out of the labour market and started to pursue agricultural activity.
 Agricultural production ensured employment for these people and their families.